-Rave Restaurant Group, parent company of fast casual Pie Five and buffet brand Pizza Inn, continues to close units as sales keep declining.
+Rave Restaurant Group, parent company of Pie Five and Pizza Inn, continues to shrink, according to its latest quarterly financial report.